 weekly student gathering

-with Sprachinstituts TREFFPUNKT
+with Sprachinstitut TREFFPUNKT

 Here we suggest some ideas that will help to make your language holiday a successful, focused and enjoyable experience.
 These ideas are based on the experiences and suggestions of both students and teachers of the German course at TREFFPUNKT language institute in Bamberg, Germany.
 Note*.

 Here we suggest some ideas that will help to make your language holiday a successful, focused and enjoyable experience.
 These ideas are based on the experiences and suggestions of both students and teachers of the German course at TREFFPUNKT language institute in Bamberg, Germany.
 Note*

-- Take advantage of every opportunity
+- Take advantage of every opportunity to speak German.

 Try and use these opportunities to practice discussing more complex matters or issues as well as for general chit chat.
 And use the chance to make new friends with people in Bamberg and students from other countries.
 In order to do this, it is worth considering the following: